onejeuu/sc-file/docs/source/faq.rst

 Q: How to convert ``.dds`` textures to ``.png``?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Convert DDS with ImageMagick_ or FFmpeg_.
+Convert with ImageMagick_ or FFmpeg_.

 .. code-block:: bash
   :caption: ImageMagick